Yewmark.

 Why “Yewmark.”

-Yews are also slow.
-They grow a few millimeters of girth a year.
-A whole human lifetime is one ring among many in their cross-section.
-They quietly outlast everything in the meadow.
+A yew tree grows a few millimetres of girth a year.
+A whole human lifetime is one ring among many in its cross-section.
+It quietly outlasts almost everything in the landscape — not by being fast, but by being patient.

 A journal works the same way.
-Day to day, nothing happens.
-But the entries you wrote five years ago are still there — and the person reading them now is a different person than the one who wrote them.
+Day to day, the individual entry can feel small — three minutes before bed, a paragraph about a meeting that went sideways, a sentence you’re not sure means anything yet.
+But the entries you wrote two years ago are still there, and the person reading them now is a different person than the one who wrote them.

 Yewmark is named for the patient version of writing.
 Make your mark, at your own pace.
 Let the ring close around it.
 Come back next year and see what’s there.